kbagoy/kb2024/_posts/2022-06-13-how-to-shield-your-brand-reputation.md

 ---
 layout: post
+permalink: /how-to-shield-your-brand-reputation/
-title: "How to Shield Your Reputation From Harm"
+title: How to Shield Your Reputation From Harm
-author: "kbistaff"
+description: None
-date: "2022-06-13"
+date: 2022-06-13 19:20:00 -0000
+last_modified_at: 2022-06-13 19:20:23 -0000
+publish: true
+pin: false
+image:
+  path: /assets/wp-content/uploads/2022/06/How-to-Shield-Your-Reputation-From-Harm.jpg
+  alt: How to Shield Your Reputation From Harm
 categories:
-  - "marketing-tips"
-image: assets/images/How-to-Shield-Your-Reputation-From-Harm.jpg
+- Business &amp; Marketing Tips
+tags: []
 ---
 A brand’s reputation is its lifeblood.
 In the highly politicized, constantly digitized and online society of today, it becomes more and more possible that negative opinions can damage a business permanently.
 It is essential to guard your reputation carefully.
 Here are some measures you can take to do just that.

 ## **Be Proactive**